zackhanni/soundslikesoma/_team/ian-brown.md

 weight: 4
 ---

-Ian is a junior engineer taking clients out of Studio C. He is still perfecting his craft and rapidly growing his skills under the guidance of Zack and Gage.
+Ian Brown is a junior engineer taking clients out of Studio C. He is still perfecting his craft and rapidly growing his skills under the guidance of Zack and Gage.